An Optimal Algorithm for Finding Champions in Tournament Graphs: Experiments

-In Table~\ref{bf:table:table1}, we present the performance of this \inote{this, quale?
-FM} implementation within the ranking pipeline proposed by Nogueira~\etal{}.
-We report Recall@$1$, number of inferences and inference time of all ranking stages.
+Table~\ref{bf:table:table1} reports the performance of the best implementation above, i.e., the one exploiting the input order and the past lookups, within the ranking pipeline proposed by Nogueira~\etal{} We report Recall@$1$, number of inferences and inference time of all ranking stages.
 The first row shows the performance of the first two stages of the ranking pipeline, i.e., BM25 + monoBERT, used here to retrieve the top-$30$ results to re-rank.
 It retrieves the correct answer for about $25\%$ of the queries but it requires, on average, about $66$ seconds when applied to the top-$1$,$000$ results returned by BM25.
 The second row shows the performance of duoBERT\textsubscript{BINARY} when employed as third stage of the ranking pipeline.
-As this model does not guarantee symmetric predictions, each comparison needs two inferences, i.e., $a$ versus $b$ and $b$ versus $a$; it thus requires $30 \times 29 = 870$ inferences. duoBERT\textsubscript{BINARY} improves the quality of the returned list with respect to the previous stage as it retrieves the correct answer for about $27\%$ of the queries.
-However, we want to highlight that this third stage almost doubles the running time, as it require about $57$ seconds, while the combination of first plus second stage, i.e., BM25 + monoBERT, require about $66$ seconds.
-The third row of Table \ref{bf:table:table1} shows the performance of duoBERT\textsubscript{BINARY} used as third stage when employing Algorithm~\ref{bf:alg:pseudocode} to perform the tournament among the top-$30$ results of each query as provided by the second stage.
+As this model does not guarantee symmetric predictions, each comparison needs two inferences, i.e., $u$ versus $v$ and $v$ versus $u$; it thus requires $30 \times 29 = 870$ inferences. duoBERT\textsubscript{BINARY} improves the quality of the returned list with respect to the previous stage as it retrieves the correct answer for about $27\%$ of the queries.
+However, we want to highlight that this third stage almost doubles the running time as it require about $57$ seconds that must be added to the $66$ seconds required by the first two stages, i.e., BM25 + monoBERT.
+The third row of Table \ref{bf:table:table1} shows the performance of the third stage when employing Algorithm~\ref{bf:alg:pseudocode} to decide which pairs of passages to compare using the duoBERT\textsubscript{BINARY} model.
 The recall metric is the same as duoBERT\textsubscript{BINARY}.
-This result is expected as we proved the correctness of the algorithm.
+This result is expected as we proved the algorithm correctness.
 On average, this configuration requires about $4$ seconds per query and it speeds up the ranking process of the third stage of about $13\times$ with respect to the previous configuration.
-Moreover, the time cost of the third stage is now negligible with respect to the one of the second stage.
+Moreover, the time cost of the third stage is now negligible with respect to the one of the first two stages.